yifueve/DRJCC_game-IEEE-TSG-/README.md

 The Final_plot.py in the folder allows reproducing the result charts (the charts are also in the result folder).

-Any question please contact: yifuding@mit.edu
+Any questions please contact: yifuding@mit.edu